MongoDB Backup Details dashboard¶

 Last Successful Backup¶

-Shows the name of the most recent successful backup.
+Shows the name of the most recent backup that completed successfully.

 Backup Agent Summary¶

-Shows the distribution of PBM agent statuses across your environment using a donut chart.
-Green represents agents with OK status, while red indicates agents that need attention (CHECK).
+Shows the distribution of PBM agent statuses across your environment as a donut chart.
+Green represents agents with OK status; red represents agents that need attention (CHECK).

 Backup Agent Status¶

-Shows the current status of each individual PBM agent, displayed as a hexagon grid with one hexagon per host.
-Green means OK, red means CHECK.
+Shows the current status of each individual PBM agent as a hexagon grid, with one hexagon per host.
+Green means OK; red means CHECK.

-Use this to pinpoint exactly which agents need investigation when the Backup Agent Summary shows problems.
-Hover over a hexagon to see the hostname and quickly identify which nodes require attention.
+Use this to pinpoint exactly which nodes have agent problems after the Backup Agent Summary flags an issue.
+Hover over a hexagon to see the hostname.

 Backup Agent Status Over Time¶

-Shows how agent status has changed over the selected time range using a color-coded timeline.
-Green bars indicate OK status, red bars show FAIL or DOWN states.
+Shows each agent’s status history over the selected time range as a color-coded timeline.
+Green bars indicate OK; red bars indicate FAIL or DOWN.

 Backup History¶